erikhyrkas/happyml/README.md

 * Trained using a Data Source, which configures the input shape
 * Produces one or more outputs

-Neuron Architecture:
-* Factory to add many layers/layer blocks to a model and configure it
-* Represents common combinations of layer blocks to solve common problems
+MicromlDSL:
+* factory that builds a model with easy-ish to understand syntax.
 * Simple configuration to cover core decision points -- like input and output shape, number of neurons or layers, etc.

 # Why this project is important to me -- an opinion piece